hazydream/NailHealthAdvisor/README.md

 There are several versions of the dataset available from OneDrive, as follows:
 * v1: the raw dataset, which is the same as the official version
 * v2: the dataset after running organizer.py and performing some manual organization
+* v3: the same as v2, but with the Lindsay's nail class removed due to having only two images
-* v3: the dataset with a few additional images that we have added
+* v4: the dataset with a few additional images that we have added

 # Dataset Preparation
 **Case 1**: If you have downloaded the dataset from OneDrive, simply extract the archive in the same directory as the notebooks.

-**Case 2**: If you have downloaded the dataset from Roboflow Universe in "Multi-Label Classification" format, follow these steps:
+**Case 2**: If you have downloaded the dataset from Roboflow Universe in "Multi-Label Classification" format, follow these steps to obtain v3 of the dataset:

-Extract the archive and navigate to the extracted directory, where you should see the `train`, `valid`, and `test` directories.
+1. Extract the downloaded archive and navigate to the extracted directory.
+You should see three directories: `train`, `valid`, and `test`. (v1)
-Copy the `organizer.py` file to this directory and run it.
-This will organize the images into their respective classes and create a new directory called `organized` at the same level as the aforementioned directories.
+2. Copy the `organizer.py` file to the same directory and run it.
+This will organize the images into their respective classes and create a new directory called `organized`, which will be located at the same level as the three directories mentioned above.
-Copy the entire `organized` directory to the same level as the notebooks.
+3. Copy the entire `organized` directory to the same level as the notebooks.
-Rename the `organized` directory to `dataset` or any other name of your choosing.
+4. Rename the `organized` directory to `dataset` or any other name that suits your preference. (v2)
+5. Navigate into the `dataset` directory and delete the `Lindsay-s Nail` directory. (v3)

 The expected directory structure for the dataset is as follows:
 ```